SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

         }
         ```

-2. Add a facet *Project Data* to display information from the remote service by following the *toByDProject*-association:
+2. Add a facet *Project Data* to display information from the remote service by following the *toS4HCProject*-association:
     - Add facet:
         ```javascript
         {